tsertkov/docker-builder/README.md

 # docker-builder

-Docker image for compiling applications with essential build tools.
+> Docker image for dedicated builds.

 Based on latest Ubuntu and contains:
 - build-essential